Protect your Mental Health in Lockdown

 6. Find a New Focus

 What would you love to spend your time doing?
 Ideas include:

 - Jobs you’d like to accomplish around your home and garden.

 - Something you’d like to learn about or study online.

 - Implementing a new system; an area of your life that needs better organisation.

 Now’s the time to mentally indulge.
 Choose something that will keep you busy, and throw yourself into it.

 - Telling a friend about what you’ve been up to.

 Accomplishments of all shapes and sizes should be acknowledged when there are so many things fighting against our mental health.
-If getting up, getting dressed and making yourself look ‘presentable’ is an accomplishment then find a way to feel good about it.
+If getting up, getting dressed, and making yourself look ‘presentable’ is an accomplishment, find a way to feel good about it.
 If you have a positive experience to talk about, share it with others.
-Happy feelings are needed more than ever so if you’ve done something you are proud of, make sure you find a way to elicit the sense of accomplishment that it deserves.
+Happy feelings are needed more than ever, so if you’ve done something you are proud of, make sure you find a way to elicit the sense of accomplishment that it deserves.